 Basic Approach

 In accordance with this approach, we have established basic principles on procurement in the Group Code of Conduct and the Group Procurement Policy, based on which we are implementing a number of initiatives.
-Based on the Group Code of Conduct and the Group Procurement Policy, Group companies have established their own procurement guidelines for business partners in accordance with their business characteristics, and carry out their procurement activities accordingly.
+Based on the Group Code of Conduct and the Group Procurement Policy, Group companies carry out their procurement activities in accordance with their business characteristics.

 In principle, this Code of Conduct is applicable to all directors, officers and employees who work at ENEOS Holdings, Inc., and its subsidiaries.
 We also encourage companies that are part of our value chain to comply with this Code of Conduct.
 These companies include, but are not limited to, suppliers of raw materials, logistics companies, construction companies, and sales companies.